 Registered Dietician Nicole Osinga points out that sometimes, even healthy foods can cause bloating.

 “Track FODMAP containing foods in your diet, to assess if they are the culprits behind your bloating.
 FODMAP stands for Fermentable Oglisaccharides, Disaccharides, Mono-Saccharides and Polyols.
-These sugars can be poorly absorbed in the small intestine and instead make there way to the large intestine (where food doesn’t belong) and are fermented by bacteria, which produces gas and bloating."
+These sugars can be poorly absorbed in the small intestine and instead make their way to the large intestine (where food doesn’t belong) and are fermented by bacteria, which produces gas and bloating."

 "FODMAPs are found in fructose-containing foods (cherries, apples and watermelon, honey, high-frucose corn syrups, lactose-containing foods (cow/goat/sheep milk, ice cream, soft cheeses like cottage cheese or ricotta, milk chocolate, sour cream), fructan-containing foods (wheat, rye, onions and garlic), galactan-containing foods (chickpeas, beans, black-eyed peas, lentils and soy) and polyols